No products in the cart.

 I came across Body Gears Physical Therapy at one of my recent Orange Theory Classes.
 They were on site providing free injury and mobility screens.
 I decided to participate and have Dr. Lauren Mallari, DPT with Body Gears screen me and I was immediately impressed by the method they believe in and use.
 I had previously gone to a few doctors because my hip and pelvic bone was just sore and I was in pain at times.
+Before stumbling across these classes accidentally, I’d been looking into physical therapy places in Verona, NJ to resolve my hip and pelvic pain.
 Dr. Mallari was able to access the issues I was having and after a few sessions with her at the clinic [here in Scripps Ranch] she taught my body how to function more efficiently.
 Using manual therapy, Lauren was able to resolve the pain and re-train my body to move properly during physical activity and daily life.

 My name is Lauren Rae Mallari, Doctor of Physical Therapy (DPT), and I work for Body Gears Physical Therapy at the San Diego, CA location.
 I wanted to reach out to you and tell you a little about myself and my practice.
 My passions (outside of Physical Therapy) are dance and cooking.
 I received my Doctorate of Physical Therapy in 2011, from University of Saint Augustine here in San Diego.
 Over the past 5 years I have focused a big portion of my practice on treating and educating women on Women’s Health Issues.
 Through this blog, I hope to further educate women on the availability and effectiveness of Women’s Health Based Physical Therapy

 As a DPT, one of the areas that I specialize in is the pelvic floor.
 Through soft tissue, joint and biomechanics treatment I can help women prepare for delivery (Prenatal or Prepartum) and after birth (Postnatal or Postpartum).